 Habitat builds simple decent houses with the help of homeowners (partner families).
 Habitat houses are sold to partner families at no profit, financed with no-interest loans.
 The homeowner’s monthly mortgage payments are used to build more Habitat homes.

-Habitat’s repair program, FIXIT UP, provides emergency repairs (heating and air conditioning, roofs, hot water heaters), accessible ramps for those with disabilities, and general maintenance repairs.
+Habitat’s Repair Program provides emergency repairs (HVAC, roofs, hot water heaters), accessible ramps for those with disabilities, and general maintenance repairs.
 Families are selected based on need, willingness to partner and income.